Parameter Estimation Methods

 Perform nmultistarts parameter estimation runs from randomly sampled starting points using the optimization algorithm alg to estimate the unknown model parameters in prob.

-A list of available and recommended optimization algorithms (alg) can be found in the package documentation and calibrate documentation.
 If dirsave is provided, intermediate results for each run are saved in dirsave.
-It is strongly recommended to provide dirsave for larger models, as parameter estimation can take hours (or even days!), and without dirsave, all intermediate results will be lost if something goes wrong.
+It is strongly recommended to provide dirsave for larger models, as parameter estimation can take hours (or even days!),and without dirsave, all intermediate results will be lost if something goes wrong.

 Different ways to visualize the parameter estimation result can be found in the documentation.